-If you are an Amazon affiliate, WooCommerce can make things easier and more profitable for you by doing all of the hard work on integrating with Amazon products.
+If you are an Amazon affiliate, the alternative use of WooCommerce can make things easier and more profitable for you by doing all of the hard work on integrating with Amazon products.

-There are Amazon affiliate plugins which make adding Amazon products to your blog simple and fast.
-Plugins which automatically add descriptions, the live price and stock numbers to your site.
+There are Amazon affiliate plugins that make adding Amazon products to your blog simple and fast.
+Plugins that automatically add descriptions, the live price, and stock numbers to your site.
 All you need to do is search for a relevant product category, and products will be populated on your site to your specifications.

-You are able to show shipping, delivery times and inventory for multiple countries, as well as showing the prices in different currencies.
-It also gives your site the ‘Frequently Bought Together’ and similar product upsell options, all done automatically.
+You are able to show shipping, delivery times, and inventory for multiple countries, as well as show the prices in different currencies.
+It also gives your site the “Frequently Bought Together” and similar product upsell options, all done automatically.

 WooCommerce product add-ons recommendation: WooZone Amazon Affiliates